 The first few times I cooked boneless, skinless chicken in my pressure cooker, I was disappointed.
 It always had a funny texture; kind of dry and mealy- similar to when you overcook it in a slowcooker.
 After several trial and error experiences, I finally figured out I was cooking it waaaaay too long.
 For me, the magic number has been 6.
 Six minutes under high pressure and I get perfectly cooked, juicy, flavorful chicken that my family loves.
 I also discovered that I didn’t need lots of extra moisture, like broth.
 When extra liquid was added, it simply diluted the flavors and turned quite soupy.
-I put this chicken in without any additional fat; simply a squeeze of fresh lime juice and a handful of seasonings.
+To remedy this, I put this chicken in without any additional fat; simply a squeeze of fresh lime juice and a handful of seasonings.
 It results in the perfect amount of flavor-packed juices to toss the chicken in.

 Although I make this a lot for dinners, I also love to make it simply to keep in my fridge for quick meals during the week.
 I posted this pic on our health and fitness Instagram account, @ourbestbites_fitclub and I’m probably going to eat it again every day this week because it was so good!
 If you don’t have a pressure cooker, you can still use this same rub and just toss your chicken on the grill or under the broiler.
 It’s very similar to this Grilled Taco Chicken that we love.